Simy Nwankwo: Crotone and Serie B top-scorer targets Super Eagles return | Goal.com

 Simy Nwankwo: Crotone and Serie B top-scorer targets Super Eagles return

-Crotone striker and Serie B top-scorer Simy Nwankwo has set his target on securing a return to the Nigeria national team.
+Crotone striker and Serie B top-scorer Simy Nwankwo has set a target on securing a return to the Nigeria national team.

 The 28-year-old bagged 20 league goals in the campaign to emerge as the league’s top-scorer and his 21 strikes and three assists across all competitions saw him become the club’s highest goalscorer of the season.